 The Sprinkler Repair Business

 Yes, even after ranting above, I’m in the sprinkler repair business.
-I service Lake Mary, Longwood and Sanford.
 No, I’m not angling for sainthood by saying this, but I do walk away from jobs where wasting water is the “less expensive” alternative to doing the job correctly.
-I seldom do “swimming pool re-do’s” where one is being added to a yard.
+I seldom do “swimming pool re-do’s” where a pool is being added to a yard.
 Why?
 Correctly zoning the irrigation to avoid mixing sprays, rotors and drip is more expensive in the short run.
 Homeowners don’t mind going with low ball and bad irrigation proposals because there are many contractors who either don’t know better or don’t care.
-The contractor just wants the check.
+The contractor just wants the check for more marketing.
 In the long run though doing it the wrong way does cost more because your plants won’t thrive, you’ll keep dumping more weed killer in the grass, more fertilizer on the shrubs, and it won’t help your yard, but it will hurt us all when the lakes and rivers are dead.